Learn

 How I Knew My Child Had CPP Series #1: Body Odor

-If your little one has begun to exhibit B.O., consider taking these steps to handle the issue proactively and with minimal embarrassment.
+It’s crucial for parents to be aware of the potential for early onset puberty and approach these changes with openness and support.
+If your little one has begun to exhibit body odor, consider taking these steps to handle the issue proactively and with minimal embarrassment.

 I first suspected my five-year-old son had CPP when he started to smell like a teenager.
 That’s when I scheduled a visit with his pediatrician.

-As hormones change, specialized sweat glands under your kiddo’s arms secrete oil — feeding the bacteria that dwell there.
+As hormones change, specialized sweat glands under your kiddo’s arms secrete oil — interacting with the normal bacteria on the skin.
 You’ve likely experienced this same pubertal symptom, your child is just going through it earlier than usual.

 Body odor happens to everyone, but it’s still a touchy subject for most.
-To avoid stigmatizing B.O., try not to refer to your kiddo’s new scent in negative terms.
-Explain that they’re starting to smell a little different than before (they very well might not notice!), which could be a sign that they need to visit their doctor.
+To avoid stigmatizing body odor, try not to refer to your kiddo’s new scent in negative terms.
+Explain that they’re starting to smell a little differently than before (they very well might not notice!), which could be a sign that they need to visit their doctor.

 Instill new hygiene habits

-Remember, body odor is nothing to be ashamed of, and if your child does have CPP, their symptoms are readily treatable.
+If your child does have CPP, many of their symptoms are readily treatable with CPP (GnRHa) treatment.
 With the help of a pediatric endocrinologist, your kid can get right back to being a kid.

 See also: How I Knew My Child Had CPP Series #2: Hair Growth